North Crimean Canal

 Preparation for construction began in 1957, soon after the transfer of Crimea to the Ukrainian Soviet Socialist Republic in 1954.
 The main project works took place in three stages between 1961 and 1971.
 The construction was conducted by the Komsomol members sent by the Komsomol travel ticket (Komsomolskaya putyovka) as part of shock construction projects and accounted for some 10,000 volunteer workers.

 Ukraine shut down the canal in 2014 soon after Russia annexed Crimea.
 Russia restored the flow of water in March 2022 during the Russian invasion of Ukraine.
+With the destruction of the Kakhovka Dam and its reservoir in 2023, however, the canal can no longer be supplied with water and became dry.

 A 2015 study found that the canal had been providing 85% of Crimea's water prior to the 2014 shutdown.
 Of the water from the canal, 72% went to agriculture and 10% to industry, while water for drinking and other public uses made up 18%.

 Overview

 The canal begins at the city of Tavriisk, where it draws from the Kakhovka Reservoir fed by the Dnieper river, and runs for 402.6 km in a generally southeasterly direction, terminating at the small village of Zelnyi Yar (Lenine Raion).
 From there, a pipeline carries water to supply the city of Kerch at the eastern extreme of the Crimean Peninsula.
 Seven water reservoirs lie along the main canal – they are Mizhhirne, Feodosiiske, Frontove, Leninske, Samarlynske, Starokrymske and Stantsiine (Kerchenske).

 Water flows by gravity from Tavriisk to Dzhankoi, where it is elevated by four pump stations to a height of over 100 m to energize its continued downstream flow.
 In Crimea, numerous smaller canals branch off the main channel, including the Razdolne rice canal, Azov rice canal, Krasnohvardiiske distribution canal, Uniting canal, and Saky canal.
 Through these, water is also supplied to the city of Simferopol.